 In order to prove adultery for the purposes of a court-ordered divorce, the spouse making the application must be satisfied on a “preponderance” of credible evidence that adultery has taken place.
 There is no need to catch the cheating spouse “in the act”; on the other hand mere suspicion that there has been adultery is not sufficient.
 Cheating with a same-sex person still qualifies for these purposes, but “phone sex” or other forms of sexually activity that is performed from a distance is not.
 Rather, there must be an actual, physical relationship between the spouse and a third party to constitute adultery under the Divorce Act.
 Finally, the person with whom the cheating spouse is having an affair need not be specifically named in the divorce application.

 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation in relation to divorce in Ontario.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.